stccenter/covid19-twitter-classifcation/README.md

 ## How to set up the python environment and install packages?
 1. Clone code by clinking on the download button
 <img src="https://github.com/stccenter/covid19-twitter-classifcation/blob/master/clone%20button.png">

-2. Open the project folder with your choice of python IDE
+2. Open the project folder with your choice of python IDE.
 3. Execute below comment to install required python packages.

 ```BibTeX